php-compatible/router/README.md

 ## Projects with file based routing

 - TODO: take the router from [teensyphp](https://github.com/daniel-samson/teensyphp)
-- TODO: add a fileRouter function to file based routing fileRouter(__FILE__, accept(GET), ...) gets the path of http server root path, to work out the differences to get the url path.
+- TODO: add a fileRouter function to file based routing fileRouter gets $_SERVER["DOCUMENT_ROOT"], to work out the differences if __FILE__ to get the url path.
 - TODO: add class wrappers for autoloader workflow
 - TODO: Write a guide blog
   - explain how old php application use .htaccess to achieve file based routing /path/to/file or ./path -> /path/index.php